 They say it because it’s true.

-Offering incentives to customers, like special deals for Facebook fans or access to online contests, increases your number of likes.
+Offering incentives to customers, like special deals for Facebook fans or access to online contests, increase your number of likes.

 But that’s not the only way to attract fresh faces to your page.
 There are plenty of other things you can try, too.